Battle of Abbeville: 5 June

 On 5 June, Fall Rot (Case Red), a German offensive to complete the defeat of France began and Army Group A (Colonel General Gerd von Rundstedt) attacked either side of Paris towards the Seine.
 The 4th Army offensive on the Somme began at 4:00 a.m. opposite the 51st (Highland) Infantry Division at St Valery-sur-Somme.
 German infantry moved forward against Saigneville, Mons, Catigny, Pendé, Tilloy and Sallenelle, held by the 7th and 8th battalions, Argyll and Sutherland Highlanders (Argylls), as other troops passed between them, the villages being too far apart for mutual support.
 Saigneville, Mons, Catigny, Pendé and Tilloy fell late in the afternoon and the 7th Argylls were surrounded at Franleu by troops infiltrating between Mons and Arrest, as they were attacked frontally.
 The 4th Black Watch were ordered from reserve to relieve Franleu but were stopped by German troops at Feuquières and an Argylls company sent forward was surrounded at the edge of Franleu.
 By dark, the remnants of the 154th Infantry Brigade had been pushed back to a line from Woincourt to Eu.

 On the right, the 153rd Infantry Brigade was bombarded by Ju 87 Stuka dive-bombers as well as by mortar and artillery fire.
 The German infantry pushed the battalion back to Tœufles, Zoteux and Frières, where British machine-gun and artillery fire stopped the advance.
 The 31st (Alpine) Division was forced back parallel to the British from Limeux to Limercourt and Béhen, with the 152nd Infantry Brigade on the right retreating from Oisemont to the Blangy–Abbeville road.
-At Bray, to the east, the 1st Lothians were forced back to the east of Oisement.
+At Bray, to the east, the 1st Lothians were forced back to the east of Oisemont.
 The Composite Regiment had several engagements and had some tank casualties before rallying at Beauchamps on the Bresle.
 The 51st (Highland) and 31st (Alpine) divisions had tried to hold a 40 mi front and were so depleted after the bridgehead attacks up to 4 June, that the 1st Black Watch had been required to hold a 2.5 mi front, in close country.